 - After sections are grouped, rename the group by clicking on:

 Arrange sections in a group

-Alternatively, if a floor plan image is available in step 2, you can overlay a section on top of the floor plan image and drag (for positioning) or scale up and down them using the GUI handles as explained in "Compare with other 3D Tours".
+Arrange each section using the floor plan image.
+Alternatively, if a floor plan image is available in step 2, overlay a section on top of the floor plan image and position or scale them using the GUI handles explained in Compare with other 3D Tours.

-The last step you need to make sure after combining sections into a group is to add connectivities among neighboring panos from different sections.
-The virtual walk-through enables 3D tour viewers to change panos keeping the same view angle and give them a sense of moving around the space.
-When pano changes or pano transition is performed, the Web Player looks for the closest pano along the user clicking direction among the connected panos.
-Our processing software generates this connectivity information, and it is displayed in orange lines when a pano is selected in the Tour Editor.
-You can also easily add more or remove existing connections by right-clicking a pano and choosing Edit Connectivity menu.
-Then, just click other pano to alternate the connectivity.
+After combining sections into a group, make sure to add connections between neighboring photos from different sections.
+The virtual walk-through enables viewers to transition between photos while maintaining the same view angle.
+This gives the sense of moving around in the space.
+When the viewer clicks in a certain direction in the 3D tour to change to a different photo, the Cupix Web Player displays the closest connected photo along the user clicking direction.The Cupix processing software initially generates the connectivity between photos, which is displayed as orange lines when a photo is selected in the Tour Editor.
+Add more or remove existing connections by right-clicking a pano on the floorplan to access the Edit Connectivity menu.
+Then, click on other panos to switch between the connectivity.